mengyunwu2020/unused/README.md

-# Joint gene-gene interaction and network selection via a pathway-based Bayesian approach
+# A structured Bayesian approach for joint gene-gene interaction and network selection

 install.packages("devtools")